 / Ideas / The role of urban vegetation in human health

 This is an idea proposed in 2023 as a Cambridge Computer Science PhD topic, and is currently being worked on by Andres Zuñiga-Gonzalez.
-It is supervised by Ronita Bardhan and Anil Madhavapeddy as part of my Remote Sensing of Nature project.
+It is supervised by Ronita Bardhan and Anil Madhavapeddy as part of the Remote Sensing of Nature project.

 Summary